timescale/docs/api/create_hypertable.md

 hypertables are described in the [add_dimension](/hypertable/add_dimension/) section.

 ### Troubleshooting

-You may get the following error if your primary key doesn't contain all your partitioning columns.
-Add your time column and `partitioning_column` to your primary key and try creating the hypertable again.
+If your primary key doesn't contain all your partitioning columns, you might get an error like this:

 ```
 ERROR: cannot create a unique index without the column "<column_name>" (used in partitioning)